 Virginia ecotype

-Flowering time: May, Jun, Jul
+- Flowering time: May, Jun, Jul

-Bloom color: Blue, violet
+- Bloom color: Violet-blue

-Habitat: Open meadows, prairies, and along streamsMoisture: Dry to moist, well draining
+- Habitat: Open meadows, prairies, and along rocky streams

-Uses: single specimen, borders, areas with rocky soils, boulevard gardens
+- Uses: single specimen, borders, areas with rocky soils, boulevard gardens

 Baptisia australis (Wild blue indigo)

-False blue indigo is a celebrated and cultivated member of the legume (bean and pea) family.
+False blue indigo is a celebrated and highly cultivated member of the legume (bean and pea) family.
 It sprouts stalks early in the season, bushing out with clover-like leaves, and is prized for its blue-violet spires of spring to summer blooms and interesting seed heads that last into winter.
-It prefers well draining sandy or rocky soils, but is adaptable so long as the soil is well draining.
+It prefers well draining sandy or rocky soils, but is adaptable so long as the soil is well-draining.

 Contrary to this plant's popularity in cultivation, natural occurances of Baptisia australis in Virginia are becoming scarce.
 This is due to habitat loss, but it can be found in rocky open woodlands, gravel prairies, and rocky banks of rivers.
 Natural occurances of wildfire may have been a contributing factor in promoting wild populations.